wp-plugins/eshop/readme.txt

 == Latest Updates ==

+Version 3.0.0

+* New payment option added - Payson.
+* Settings page re-organised.
+* New field in checkout form - State/County/Province(if not in the list).
+* Checkout now features images for the different payment options.
+* New setting on shipping page - default zone for unknown State/County/Province.
+* New setting to specify 'Continue Shopping' link (ie main shop page).
+* Now compatible with Role Manager plugin.
+* New shortcode(and widget) to display the images for the payment options.
+* New multi use widget, for displaying products in sidebars.
+* Fixed -Cart now checks stock levels
+* Fixed - shortcode for discounts.
+* small bug fixes - most files changed.
+* New stylesheet for fresh installs.

 Version 2.13.2

 * Hawaii (HI) and Alaska (AK) - added to list of US States (sorry)